Dental implant procedure

 You should be able to return to normal daily activities the day after surgery.
 Some swelling and bleeding are normal.
 However, if you experience extreme bleeding or pain that cannot be treated with over-the-counter meds, contact your dentist.

-After the site is determined to have healed, your dentist will fit you for a crown.
+After the site is determined to have healed, your family dentist will fit you for a crown.
 A crown is an artificial tooth that is generally made of porcelain.
 To fit you for the crown, the dentist will take impressions of your teeth to measure their size.
 This determines what size crown you need.

 When you return to the dentist, your new crown will have arrived from the laboratory.
 The dentist will place this new tooth in your mouth and check the fit of it.
 The crown may need to be sanded down so that it fits comfortably with the rest of your teeth.
 If an adjustment is required, the dentist will generally use dental tools to do so during your visit.